-Marine life sanctuary, sexy textures in the bungalows, tiki torches that light up paths at nighttime, all mod-cons and staff that goes above and beyond the service standards—Four Seasons has all the ingredients of a beautiful Tahitian dream.
+Marine life sanctuary, sexy textures in the bungalows, tiki torches that light up paths at nighttime, all mod-cons and staff that goes above and beyond the service standards—Four Seasons Resort Bora Bora has all the ingredients of a beautiful Tahitian dream.

 Beyond the villas

 The resort offers four restaurants as well as in-bungalow dining.
-Sit at the bar at the Sunset Restaurant and, with cocktail in hand, watch Mother Earth paint the sky into evening.
-For a post swim option, there’s Faré Hoa, a casual beachside café that serves a killer seared Wagyu beef with goat cheese and caramelized nuts.
+Sit at the bar at the Sunset Restaurant and, with a cocktail in hand, watch Mother Earth paint the sky into the evening.
+For a post-swim option, there’s Faré Hoa, a casual beachside café that serves a killer seared Wagyu beef with goat cheese and caramelized nuts.

 Don’t leave the resort without visiting the spa and partaking in one of their signature rituals, which blend ancient Polynesian practices with essential oils and scrubs made with local ingredients.